[Updated 9 August 2019]

 Credit: Athens Free Tour on Facebook

 What better way to see the sights and sounds of a city than with a local Greek?
 Get acquainted with the beautiful city of Athens with a free walking tour which will bring you to the classic sights and a little touch of modern life in Greece!
 It will take about 2 to 3 hours, led by a knowledgeable local guide and you might even make a friend or two during the tour!
-Booking is required to make the tour an authentic experience with a small group size here!
+While this tour is available daily, advance booking is required to make it an authentic experience with a small group size!

 Have your first bite of authentic halal local food for lunch (1-2 hours)